reverentgeek/blog/src/site/before-its-too-late.md

 I believe communicating our appreciation has the potential for profound and far-reaching effects.
 Our positive words and actions may be invaluable gifts that others cherish.

-Here’s a secret.
+Here's a secret.
 Being grateful and honoring others is a vicious cycle.
 The more you give, the more you receive.

 ### Think of someone who is awesome.